By Ane Ohm on May 24, 2017 at 7:18 AM

 Likely to be Nonlease Components

-- Service contracts for leased asset (fuel, consulting, maintenance)
+- Service contracts for leased asset (fuel, operating, consulting, maintenance)

 - Included parking spaces, if in an area where parking is at a premium